yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 ### **10.4 Common mistake points**

 1. Need to avoid duplication so may use a set/hashtable to address the problem
+2. Question Summary:
+    * Value compare using zip
+        * #953.
+Verifying an Alien Dictionary

 ## **Dynamic Programming**